 From the first violin strokes, “Viva La Vida” (Spanish for “long live life,” taken from a Frida Kahlo painting) gradually builds in intensity with magnificent, sweeping orchestration and vocals.
 The song is from Coldplay’s fourth album Viva La Vida or Death and All His Friends.
 Using monarchy, military and religious metaphors, Chris Martin sings of disillusionment with the institutions of government and religion, and the loss of youth, power and fame.
 This is Coldplay’s biggest hit to date, and was awarded a Grammy for 2008 Song of the Year.

 2. LOSE YOURSELF – Eminem

 “Lose Yourself,” Eminem’s epic song about giving everything you’ve got and overcoming life’s obstacles in order to escape a dreary existence and make it in the rap music business, is his finest work and quite possibly the greatest rap song of all time.
 The lyrics are among the best ever written, and Eminem’s vocals are aggressive yet heartfelt.
 The song won an Oscar for Best Song from the film “8 Mile.”

 1. CLOCKS – Coldplay

-My favorite song of the decade, “Clocks” dazed my ears the first time I heard it.
-The magnificent song, from Coldplay’s second album A Rush of Blood to the Head, features a simple but incredibly beautiful repeating piano melody with percussion and bass guitar.
+My favorite song of the decade, “Clocks” absolutely blew me away the first time I heard it.
+The magnificent song, from Coldplay’s second album A Rush of Blood to the Head, features a simple but incredibly beautiful repeating piano melody with the perfect amount of percussion and bass guitar.
 Add Chris Martin’s emphatic vocals and the song gives me chills every time.
 Jon Wiederhorn of MTV News wrote that in the song’s lyrics, Martin addresses the helplessness of being in a dysfunctional relationship he doesn’t necessarily want to escape.
 “Clocks” was awarded a Grammy for 2003 Record of the Year.